 To avoid unpleasant surprises, issue relatively conservative forecasts.
 Put out a number you are confident in hitting and won’t lose sleep over, but don’t significantly underestimate results either.
 It doesn’t take long for analysts to pick up on management attempts to lowball expectations.
 And if you see an unexpected curve ahead, providing advance warning to the Street will help maintain trust.

 Guidance may be even more important for companies without active research coverage, as it gives Wall Street insight into growth trajectory and offers analysts greater comfort in their own estimates.

 By following a few best practices to communicate your corporate outlook with analysts and investors, you can enhance your firm’s relationship and credibility with the Street.
 Do you need guidance on providing guidance?
-Westwicke’s experienced team is ready to help.
+The ICR Westwicke team is ready to help.
 To learn more, get in touch.